civilKaos82/parsing-data-1-csv-in-csv-out-challenge/README.md

 ## Conclusion
 The overall goal of this challenge is to learn to manipulate Ruby objects and CSV as part of a single application.
-All the data we needed for our people was held in the CSV file, but it's all text lacks behavior.
-By creating Ruby objects based on the data, we were able to more easily iterate over the people.
+All the data we needed to represent people was held in a CSV file, but the CSV file is just text and lacks person-like behavior (e.g., returning a name).
+By creating Ruby objects based on the data, we were able to create objects whose behaviors matched the needs of our application.
 This is a common pattern in software engineering: change the representation of data from Format A to Format B to make it easier to do X with it.

 [DateTime.parse method]: http://www.ruby-doc.org/stdlib-2.1.0/libdoc/date/rdoc/DateTime.html#method-c-parse
 [ruby docs csv]: http://ruby-doc.org/stdlib-2.1.0/libdoc/csv/rdoc/CSV.html